ConradSollitt/css-houdini-fractals/README.md

 ## 💡 Usage

-The type HTML element does not matter, rather a height and width are needed.
+The type of HTML element does not matter, rather a height and width are needed.

 ```html
 <style>